receyuki/comfyui-prompt-reader-node/README.md

 <details>
     <summary><b>More Information</b></summary>

+#### Image Format
+- Only PNG format supports embedding both metadata and workflow at the same time.
+Other formats can only embed metadata.
 #### Duplicate Filename
 - When the filename already exists, an index will be added at the end of the filename, e.g. `file.png, file_1.png, file_2.png`.